 Beginning of this week I picked up my new driver’s license; well, the umpteenth re-issue of a document which is almost 25 years old and in severe danger of being taken away.
 Forever.
 You see, I’ve been driving the new Mercedes-AMG E63 S 4Matic+ and it’s completely and utterly insane.

 My sources report that its 4-litre Bi-Turbo V8 kicks out a colossal 450kW (612hp) but I could swear that it’s more like 4,500kW.
-Within the first few minutes of driving I put my foot down and the gadget-laden Benz took off like a big rocket strapped to an even bigger rocket.
+Shortly after receiving this pearl-white press car I put my foot down and the gadget-laden Benz took off like a big rocket strapped to an even bigger rocket.
 It’s mind-blowing.

 Within the first day of driving this car, I realized that I’d have to ration my time behind the wheel because it was also gulping fuel at a blinding rate.
 Merc claims a combined average of 9.1L/100km from the 66L tank but that’s like someone recommending a porn movie for its plot.
 Forget it.
 That’s not why you bought it.

 Much like the adult entertainment viewer, you impatiently wait for all the lubricants to reach their ideal temperature and then give it horns.
 There’s a decent Comfort mode, expensive sound system and even a start/stop system (hahaha, what?) but all you’re going to press is the Race, exhaust and Manual gears buttons.

 These turn the E63 S into a surprisingly nimble, loudly anti-social and impossibly quick missile.
 The ride is too firm for a Mercedes (with an irritating rattle on the rear-view mirror) but OK for an AMG while its fat rubber, active air suspension and the clever 4Matic+ all-wheel-drive system provide absurd amounts of grip.
 Read: I never surpassed them.